Notes on the Geography of France: Paris 3: Modern

-The view from the plaza east is along the same axis that beoomes the Champs Elysées.
+The view from the plaza east is along the same axis that becomes the Champs Elysées.
 Here some 1,500 companies have come in search for modern office space, of which La Défense offers about three million square meters.
 The plan is fundamentally based on Le Corbusier, who advocated the separation of people and cars (here underground) and a reliance on towers to permit maximum intervening green space.

 A poster supposedly helps visitors get their bearings.
 Hint: give yourself plenty of time if you're trying to find the RER station.
 Underground, La Défense makes the Forum look cozy.

 And now you know where science-fiction goes to die.
-Please give credit in a footnote to this website.

 Meanwhile (late 2011), protesters have their own version of Occupy Wall Street.
 Why on earth would they choose this part of Paris?